borntofrappe/fullstack-d3/README.md

 ## 09 - Dashboard

-A dashboard is loosely introduced an interface for data, a display encompassing the value of a few metrics as weel as complex visualizations.
+A dashboard is loosely introduced an interface for data, a display highlighting the accurate value of metrics as weel as complex visualizations to provid more insights.

 ### Weather Metrics

-The first demo works to show a rudimentary dashboard, displaying three metrics for a given day in the wind speed, visibility and atmospheric pressure.
+The first demo works to show a rudimentary dashboard for three metrics describing the wind speed, visibility and atmospheric pressure for a given day.

 Instead of using `<svg>` elements, I decided to bind the data to HTML elements.

-The redesign works to show how the dashboard can be improved by providing more context and additional visuals:
+The redesign works to show how the dashboard can be improved by describing the meaning of the metrics and by providing more context around the values themselves.

+In practice:

 - the values are formatted to consider fewer decimal numbers, with a fixed notation